 An important question that leads one to inquiry about the nature of Self.
 Who am I?
-I am not this physical body, these senses, the waves of emotions that flow through me, nor am I the thoughts that come and go like the hummingbird that stops for at the columbine, and then buzzes off for another feeding.
+I am not this physical body, these senses, the waves of emotions that flow through me, nor am I the thoughts that come and go like the hummingbird that stops for a drink at the columbine, and then buzzes off for another feeding.
 So, what remains?
 An awareness; sat-chit-ananda.
 Truth-Consciousness-Bliss.

 I humbly bow to all my teachers and inspirations that have helped to ignite the inner flame.
 I look forward to working with you.